Teuvo Ahti: Education and career

-Ahti was president of the International Association for Lichenology from 1975–1981.
+Ahti was president of the International Association for Lichenology from 1975 to 1981.
 In addition to numerous research trips within Europe, he has also been to Asia, North and South America, and Australasia.
 His Arctic lichen research expeditions have taken him to locations such as the Murmansk Coast, the northeast coast of Iceland, and the Sakha Republic (Russian Arctic).
 One of his favourite exotic locations was the tepui mountains of the Venezuelan Guayana, reachable only by helicopter.
 As of 2017, Ahti had more than 280 publications dealing with lichens, mosses, fungi, and phytogeography.
 Known as a specialist of the Cladoniaceae, he wrote a monograph on this subject for the journal series Flora Neotropica, which reviewer William Culberson called "the long-awaited fulfillment of an old promise by one of the world's master taxonomists."
 In the monograph, Ahti accepted 184 species of Cladoniaceae from the Neotropical realm, including 29 new taxa.
 Ahti made the numerous publications of William Nylander generally accessible through a five-volume reprint edition.
 He has also made the subject of botany and lichens more popular and accessible to the general public through his work with the Nordic Lichen Flora, a series of books describing all lichens found in Nordic countries.